McCurry, Sulphur roar back to win 3A regional

 After brushing aside an overmatched Coalgate team 10-0 in the day's first game, Sulphur methodically worked through Plainview in the 2 p.m. game, manufacturing runs while McCurry held a potent Indians offense punchless for seven innings, surrendering just five hits.

 Needing to defeat the Indians twice, Sulphur jumped out of the gates once again in game 2, flying to a 7-0 lead by the fifth inning.
 Once again, it was a textbook example of offensive execution.
 Lead-off hit, bunt the runner over, clutch hit, rinse, repeat.

-Page 2 of 2 - Though the Indians finally managed to get to McCurry in the sixth inning of the second game, scoring five runs on a homer by Mykah Smith and a double by Jade Southerland, Sulphur simply tacked on two more runs in the top of the seventh before McCurry shut down Plainview in the bottom of the seventh to complete the comeback.
+Though the Indians finally managed to get to McCurry in the sixth inning of the second game, scoring five runs on a homer by Mykah Smith and a double by Jade Southerland, Sulphur simply tacked on two more runs in the top of the seventh before McCurry shut down Plainview in the bottom of the seventh to complete the comeback.